 If you are in receipt of Tax Credits already, you may be able to claim or continue claiming Child Tax Credit for children who live with you.
 Any Working Tax Credit you got which depended on your working hours will stop four weeks after your job finishes.

 If you are a carer for a disabled person, you may be able to claim Carer’s Allowance.
-You can claim this when you are over Pension Credit age, but you cannot claim Carer’s Allowance at the same time as retirement pension.
-If you are under Pension Credit age and you need to claim Income Support on top of your carer’s allowance in order to have enough to live on.
+You can claim this when you are over state pension age, but you cannot claim Carer’s Allowance at the same time as retirement pension.
+You may need to claim Universal Credit on top of your carer’s allowance in order to have enough to live on.
 However, if you already get Income Support, income-related Employment and Support Allowance, income-based Jobseeker’s Allowance, Housing Benefit or tax credits, do not claim Universal Credit without getting advice as claiming it means these benefits stop.

-This advice applies in England, Wales and Scotland.
-If you live in another part of the UK the law may differ.
+This advice applies in England, Wales, Scotland and Northern Ireland.
+If you live in another part of the UK, the law may differ.
 Please call our helpline for more details.

 If you have further questions and would like to contact our advice team please use our advice contact form below or call us.